valory-xyz/olas-predict-benchmark/README.md

 Only samples with a minimum of 5 working URLs are retained.
 The maximum number of working source links is 20.

+### Scraping Approach

+We have also scraped the content of the filtered URLs using a variety of libraries:

+- pypdf2 for those urls that are a pdf
+- wikipediaapi for those that are wikipedia
+- requests, readability-lxml and html2text for most others
+- requests, beautifulsoup and html2text for bbc

 ## Results

 | Tool                            | Accuracy           | Correct | Total | Mean Tokens Used  | Mean Cost ($)   |